Causes and Diagnoses

-- If surgical treatment is pursued, an exam using a camera through the penis (cystoscopy) may be recommended to better define the anatomy of the enlarged prostate so that optimal treatment options can be determined.
-This exam is performed in the office under local anesthesia and usually takes just two to three minutes.
+- If surgical treatment is pursued, an exam using a camera through the penis (cystoscopy) may be recommended to better define the anatomy of the enlarged prostate and determine the optimal treatment options.
+This exam is performed in the office with local anesthesia and usually takes just two to three minutes.

 - A bladder function test may be performed to check the bladder’s ability to contract with sufficient force.
 This requires the placement of a pressure-flow measuring catheter (a thin plastic tube inserted in the penis).
 The study takes approximately 20 minutes.